Gentle exfoliating cream polishes skin and refines skin texture.

 My skin is very dry, many exfoliants & peels leave my skin dehydrated with flaky patches, and skin feeling very tight.
 This product, however, along with intense serum therapy has produced the best surface I have ever had.

 Have you used any Clinique Products?
+How do you rate there beauty products?
 Please leave any comments or questions below, and I will be happy to discuss them with you.

 The media are continually telling us that our summers are getting hotter, and lasting a lot longer.
 So, if we believe what the weather experts are saying, we can expect it to carry on getting hotter and hotter each year, this is why ‘Sun Care For The Face’ is so important.